Integer Carath\'eodory results with bounded multiplicity: Proofs of Theorems and

 Hence, we can apply Lemma \ref{lemma_bounded_complexity} as long as the dimension is at least four.
 In each step, we only add one element to our non-zero integral combination.
 We repeat this procedure until the dimension equals three.
 In this case, we utilize Theorem \ref{thm_sebo_three} to finish the proof of the statement. \end{proof} We are in the position to prove Theorem \ref{thm_simplicial_icp} and Theorem \ref{thm_simplicial_icr}.
 Here, we apply Lemma \ref{lemma_bounded_complexity} and Lemma \ref{lemma_projection_coset} in a similar manner as in the proof of Corollary \ref{cor_three_coset}.
-The main part of the proof is concerned with constructing a suitable cover by unimodular subcones in the case when $\left|\det\bR\right| = 5$. \begin{proof}[Proof of Theorem \ref{thm_simplicial_icp}] The assumption $1\leq \left|\det\bR\right|\leq 5$ implies that the number of cosets in $\Z^n / \bR\Z^n$ is bounded by five.
-Hence, by duality, the number of cosets in $(\bR\Z^n)^* / \Z^n$ equals five as well.
-Since one of the cosets is trivial, the set $\lbrace (\br^1)^* + \Z^n,\ldots,(\br^n)^* + \Z^n\rbrace$ contains at most four non-trivial pairwise different elements.
+The main part of the proof is concerned with constructing a unimodular cover in the case when $\left|\det\bR\right| = 5$. \begin{proof}[Proof of Theorem \ref{thm_simplicial_icp}] The assumption $1\leq \left|\det\bR\right|\leq 5$ implies that the number of cosets in $\Z^n / \bR\Z^n$ is bounded by five.
+Hence, by duality, the number of cosets in $(\bR\Z^n)^* / \Z^n$ is bounded by five as well.
+Since one of those cosets is trivial, the set $\lbrace (\br^1)^* + \Z^n,\ldots,(\br^n)^* + \Z^n\rbrace$ contains at most four non-trivial pairwise different elements.
 In particular, if $\left|\det\bR\right|\leq 4$, the number of non-trivial pairwise different cosets is bounded by three.
 In this case, the claim follows from Corollary \ref{cor_three_coset}.